jorystewart/trashman/readme.md

 * Windows implementation:
   - [ ] Tab completion for trasher restore and trasher purge
+  - [ ] Multi-token processing for delete, restore, and purge

 * Linux implementation:
   - [ ]  Exception detection and handling